goodekat/LIME-diagnostics-paper/README.md

 ## To Do

+  - Add a sentence in the section on explanation scatterplots about removing the blindfold
   - Final clean up and proof read of sections 4 and 5
   - Prepare for submission (make sure to update date on cover letter)
   - Upload the files for submission and submit